 Medieval Times as a Fun Experience for the Family

 Do your kids love history and all things medieval?
-Mine are fascinated by swords, jousting games, kings and queens, so going to Medieval Times as a family is such a fun entertainment experience.
+Mine are fascinated by swords similar to this Mini Katana, jousting games, kings and queens.
+So going to Medieval Times as a family is such a fun entertainment experience.
 Bonus, the food and drinks are great 🙂

 When we had the chance to sit down ask as the Medieval Times knights some questions, my kids were full of them.